BhairaviS/ND-Class-Info-and-Teacher-Ratings-website/README.md

 # ND Reviews
-Website that allows for students at Notre Dame to look up classes information as well as view and submit ratings for both teachers and courses.
+Awesome Website that allows for students at Notre Dame to look up classes information as well as view and submit ratings for both teachers and courses.

 Can be found at www.ndreviews.com